markszabo/markszabo.github.io/_posts/2025-09-xx-home-insurance.md

 * Insured amounts for fire insurance (everything other than earthquake)
   * House: 35.6 million yen
-  * Personal belongings: 500,000 yen
+  * Personal belongings: 5 million yen
 * Insured amounts for earthquake (half of the above)
   * House: 17.8 million yen
-  * Personal belongings: 250,000 yen
+  * Personal belongings: 2.5 million yen
 * Length: 5 year
 * Deductible (amount to pay out of pocket): 0 yen, except for damage caused by other people (neighbor, break-in) or ourselves.
 These have a deductible of 50,000 yen